 Details regarding sexual assault and rape were clarified and added onto.
 For instance, “rape” was given a better and more exhaustive legal definition, to include non-consensual penetration using non-sexual objects, as well as non-penetrative sexual acts.

-New offenses that are punishable by law were introduced by the amendment as well.
+New offences that are punishable by law were introduced by the amendment as well.
 These include, but are not limited to:

 - acid attacks (the act of throwing acid upon a woman with the intention of disfiguring, maiming, or outright killing her);